2026 editorial shortlist

 If you don’t have Prime, a flat 2% card usually beats trying to chase an Amazon-specific bonus elsewhere.

 Not financial advice.
 OptimalCardSetup provides mathematical optimization tools for educational and informational purposes only.
 This does not constitute financial, investment, or credit advice.
-Card rates, fees, and benefits shown are accurate as of June 12, 2026.
+Card rates, fees, and benefits shown are last checked as of Aug 2, 2026.
 Terms may change — always verify current details with the card issuer before applying.